glycerine/uart/README.md

 For random access (instead of sequential) reads, ART can be slightly faster than even a well tuned btree, but only about 15% faster.
-That speed hardly makes up for 3x more memory to my thinking, as long as the slow deletes are not a concern.
+That speed hardly makes up for 3x more memory to my thinking.

-Path/prefix compression really seems like a wash on this data set.
+Path/prefix compression too really seems like a wash on this data set.
 The second copy actually consumed more memory (3.5% more) than the inital set plus the baseline of memory for the runtime.
 The third copy consumed about 14% less than